-Today, the National Association of Realtors (NAR) provided their latest estimate of annual existing home sales for 2008 revising down their prior estimate to a 4.9 million unit annual pace for the first half of the year and revising up the estimate to 5.8 million unit annual pace in the second half.
+This week, the National Association of Realtors (NAR) provided their latest estimate of annual existing home sales for 2009 again revising down their 2009 total year sales forecast to 5.11 million units.

 As usual, the latest forecast comes with another dose of truly ridiculous spin.

 In an effort to put their absurd bias into perspective I compiled all their existing home sales forecasts for 2007, 2008 and now 2009 into a chart along with a list of prominent quotes supplied with each forecast.

 Lereah "Most of the correction in home prices is behind us."